 As said earlier, Semi permanent dye lasts for about 6-8 weeks.
 The color is at its best for the first two weeks; then it starts fading out even if you take a lot of care.

 Some colors, like blue and green last longer than other colors.
 This is the time that Semi-permanent hair takes to disappear naturally.

 Still, if you want to get rid of it sooner, you can try many products like vinegar, vitamin C, baking soda, etc.

 How to Remove Semi Permanent Hair Dye at Home?

 Although we recommend you should first and foremost visit your hairstylist if you want to get your hair color out, just in case you want to try the at-home methods, there are a few ways you can try to remove hair dye at home:

 1. Clarifying shampoo

-Clarifying shampoos is made to remove the mineral build-up from your hair due to the heavy styling products, but it will also remove the hair dye from your hair.
+Clarifying shampoos are made to remove the mineral build-up from your hair due to the heavy styling products, but they will also remove the hair dye from your hair.

 And since we already know that washing your hair will eventually fade out your hair dye, you can accelerate the process by using a clarifying shampoo.

 Semi permanent hair colors are made up of molecules that can’t penetrate deep into your hair cuticles.
 They only cover your strands’ external layer, which is why it is easier to wash away the color with some clarifying shampoo.